TaqsBlaze/Live-Host/README.md

 - The source code for this module is available at [https://github.com/TaqsBlaze/Live-Host](https://github.com/TaqsBlaze/Live-Host).

 - ## License 📃
-- This module is licensed under the Apache 2.0 License.
+- This module is licensed under the MIT License.
 See the LICENSE file for more information.

 - ## Note
 - Live-Host is still under development any contributions are welcomed